adler-j/ryanwattersme/_articles/trying-once-more.md

 ---
 title: Trying Once More
 subtitle: Here is a little subtitle for this post
-description: here is my description but I need to get out of her as soon as possible since I'm already late for this wedding.
+description: Here is my description but I need to get out of here as soon as possible since I'm already late for this wedding.
 layout: article
 date: 2015-08-23
 ---